apperoso/incognito/README.md

 # Incognito

-Combining type erasure, CRTP and template metaprogramming to create an opaque token to access the properties of a collection of heterogeneous objects.
+Combining type erasure, CRTP, template metaprogramming and a sprinkling of C++23, to create an opaque token to access the properties of a collection of heterogeneous objects.

 ## Overview

 This project was created whilst testing various designs for modelling the properties of a collection of user interface widgets.

-The code has been made available in case the techniques prove useful in other projects.
+It is not intended to be a production quality library that will support multiple environments: the code has been made available in the hope that the techniques may be useful in other projects.

 The idea is to use a token to uniquely identify any property among a collection of objects.
 The token is then passed to a single API which can be used to read and write the properties of any object registered with the API.